5 Tips To Help You Save Money For Your Raya Shopping

 With the rising cost of living and wages that do not raise in tandem, the most obvious choice to survive is to tighten our belts.

 However, you don’t need to sacrifice every single thing.
 There are ways you can still afford some of the previous luxuries.
 Getting a high cash back credit card for your daily expenses will help you slash off some of the price hikes.
-Some cards offer up to 10% cash back on groceries, petrol, and GRAB rides – so pick wisely and you will save a tonne of money.
+Some cards offer up to 10% cash back on groceries, petrol, and Grab rides, while others offer up to RM250 cashback.
+Pick wisely and you will save a tonne of money.

 Why pay full price when you can get a discount?
 It just takes a little more work from you.